wolfgangasdf/gmail-attachment-remover/README.md

 ## Is it safe to use?

-* The Gmail trash folder is emptied in the process.
 * The password is saved in clear text in the settings file.
-* It works very well here since >5 years, but Google might change something at any time which could break it.
+* It works very well here since >10 years, but Google might change something at any time which could break it.
 * If the software or connection is interrupted:
     * In the worst case you have lost the labels of one email, more likely is to have an additional email, but in most cases nothing happens, just start over.
     * If backup is not disabled: You always have a downloaded backup of the email.